lenmorld/Robotic_Arm/README.md

 ```
 The angles of each servo is declared using its pulse counterpart

-SEE .pdf for more details
+- SEE .pdf for more details
+- SEE RoboticArm.pbp to see entire code

 ## Testing Video